rdheerajp/rdheerajp.github.io/_pages/about.md

 My primary focus is on developing quantum-inspired algorithms.

 In this space, you will discover a blend of my work and personal reflections.
-Each piece shows my thoughts and experiences.
-I do not see them as having special value;
-instead, they are a record of my journey.
+I am excited to share my thoughts, although I attribute them with no intrinsic value.

 > "veritas-vincit."